 No-host dinner at the Cabin and other nearby venues.

-Mountain Bonfire hosted by the Brighter Energy Collective.
+Mountain Bonfire and Log Home Party hosted by the Brighter Energy Collective.
 Beer and wine provided.
-Location to be announced, and within walking distance.
+Location is 13 Sioux Rd.
+15 minute walk from Huntley Lodge.

 Join your fellow Habitat Xers for a full breakfast in the Peaks dining room.